StorjOld/heartbeat/README.md

 beat = heartbeat()
 ```

 Beat represents a proof of storage scheme.
+Data internal to the beat is essential for all functions.

 ```python
 beat.gen()